OvermanGroup/OvermanGroup.NuGet.Packager/README.md

 ## LOGGING
 To see exactly what the custom MSBuild targets are doing or to diagnose any issues with the NuGet command, logging can be enabled in 2 different places.

-via an MSBuild property for OctoPack:
+via a MSBuild property for OctoPack:
 ```xml
 <OverPackVerbosity Condition="'$(OverPackVerbosity)' == ''">normal</OverPackVerbosity>
 ```